pradipk1/backend/Day01 (Node-JS Basics)/README.md

 ## Some pre-defined modules in Nodejs
-* crypto => It is used to do mathmatical operations like generate a random number or UUID etc.
+* crypto => It is used to do mathematical operations like generate a random number or UUID etc.
     Ex => available in day01/index.js
 * fs => It is used to read a file data.